jasonjoy/damato/README.md

 * Detection working
 * Display working and displaying g-force on a 3 axes
 * Peak hold feature working – might want to make this a function
-* Wrote Accelerometer-calibrate function to calibrate for starting orientation
+* Wrote calibrate() function to calibrate for starting orientation and accound for 1g gravity at rest
-Issue:
-* Need to be able to factor out 1g gravity CureIMU.setAcceleratorOffset() might fix this, but I couldn’t get it to work as I expected: https://www.arduino.cc/en/Reference/CurieIMUsetAccelerometerOffset
+* [CureIMU.setAcceleratorOffset()](https://www.arduino.cc/en/Reference/CurieIMUsetAccelerometerOffset) is a built-in funcion to adjust for 1g of gravtiy, but I couldn’t get it to work as I expected.

 6/1
 * Ordered load cell, amplifier, 200g accelerometer